Saudi Activist Loujain al Hathloul is Out of Jail. But Justice Remains a Distant Hope

 Though the Biden Administration has made no public statements to this effect, McInerney adds, there are some concerns the U.S. could let the Kingdom’s domestic issues slide in return for co-operation on big-ticket foreign policy issues like Iran and Yemen.

 The relatives of other political detainees in Saudi Arabia are paying close attention.
-Saudi-Canadian human rights activist Ensaf Haidar, who is married to detained human dissident writer Raif Badawi, said Hathloul’s release had inspired hope for the release of “champions of progress in the Kingdom who remain in prison, including Samar Badawi, who also campaigned for Saudi women’s rights to drive, her brother Raif Badawi, and their lawyer Waleed Anbdulkhair.”
-Badawi was sentenced to 10 years imprisonment in 2014 and 1000 lashes.
+Saudi-Canadian human rights activist Ensaf Haidar, who is married to detained writer Raif Badawi, said Hathloul’s release had inspired hope for the release of “champions of progress in the Kingdom who remain in prison, including Samar Badawi, who also campaigned for Saudi women’s rights to drive, her brother Raif Badawi, and their lawyer Waleed Abulkhair.”
+Badawi was sentenced to 10 years imprisonment in 2014 and 1000 lashes on charges related to his activism.

 More reforms on the way